 Spend the morning exploring Rye, starting with the Ypres Tower.
 The tower’s origins are a bit of a mystery, but it was probably part of the town’s 13th-century defensive walls.
-It’s been a house, prison and mortuary over the years since, but it’s now the home of the Rye Castle Museum (open from 10am, £4 for adults, £3 for seniors or free for under 16s).
+It’s been a house, prison and mortuary over the years since then, but it’s now the home of the Rye Castle Museum (open from 10am, £4 for adults, £3 for seniors or free for under 16s).

 Back in Rye, spend the afternoon wandering around the town’s cobbled streets.
-Don’t miss Mermaid Street, which has been voted one of Britain’s most picturesque streets.
-It’s overflowing with charming half-timbered buildings draped with flowers.
-Stop off for a drink at The Mermaid, a 15th-century inn with sloping ceilings, creaking floorboards, secret passages and the odd ghost.
+Don’t miss Mermaid Street – voted one of the most picturesque streets in Britain.
+It’s overflowing with charming half-timbered buildings draped with leaves.
+Stop for a drink at The Mermaid, a 15th-century inn with sloping ceilings, creaking floorboards, secret passages and the odd ghost.

 Lamb House in Rye features in the series but was also the home of EF Benson in the 1920s.
-That’s not its only literary connection either as Henry James lived there 30 years earlier.
-It’s now run by the National Trust and open to visitors (summer only, £6.80 for adults or £3.45 for children).
-Then finish off your day with drinks and dinner at The George, a stylish gastropub with a grill restaurant that serves local meat and seafood from Rye Bay.
+That’s not its only literary connection either as Henry James lived there too 30 years earlier.
+It’s now run by the National Trust and is open to visitors (summer only, £7.50 for adults or £3.75 for children).
+Then finish off your day with drinks and dinner at The George in Rye, a stylish gastropub with a grill restaurant that serves local meat and seafood from Rye Bay.

 There are lots of footpaths through the reserve, with a two-mile short walking route or a five-and-a-half-mile longer one.
 The ruined Camber Castle is also part of the reserve, and if you’re visiting on the first Saturday of the month in July, August or September you can take a guided tour (£3 adults, £1.50 seniors, free for children up to 16 or English Heritage members).

-From Rye it’s about half an hour by car (or 50 minutes by train) to the town of Battle.
+From Rye it’s half an hour by car (or 50 minutes by train) to the town of Battle.
 This was the site of one of the most famous battles in English history when William the Conqueror defeated King Harold in 1066.
-Yes slightly confusingly the Battle of Hastings actually took place in Battle, not Hastings!
+Yes confusingly the Battle of Hastings took place in Battle, not Hastings!